 Pick the right strategy for your brand name

-Having said the above, it does not mean that plant-based meat brands can’t communicate the idea of environmental sustainability in their brand name.
-Some brands, e.g. Sweet Earth, Good Catch still do, as it is a clear representation of the brand’s vision and what they seek out to achieve.
+Having said the above, it does not mean that plant-based meat brands cannot communicate the idea of environmental sustainability in their brand name.
+Some brands, e.g. Sweet Earth, Good Catch still take this approach, as it is a clear representation of the brand’s vision and mission.
 While it is a visionary choice, it is also taking a more challenging route as the market today is still not ready for food and beverage brands to communicate such stretched aspirational proposition in their brand verbal identity.